Training to Teach in Bradford

 - university-led training usually begins at a university or college, where you’ll learn the pedagogy of teaching, before completing placements in schools, to put into practice what you’ve learnt

-From October, you'll be able to search for training providers in Bradford on UCAS Teacher Training.
+You can search for training providers in Bradford on UCAS Teacher Training.

 5. Submit your application